 Speech-language pathologists (SLP), often referred to as speech therapists, evaluate, diagnose, and treat speech and language disorders from birth to the geriatric population.
-Most people probably do not realize all the areas that fall under the scope of practice of an SLP.
+Speech language pathologists may be employed in many different settings including schools, private clinics, hospitals, nursing homes, and early childhood development facilities.

 Adult clients who need the services of a speech-language pathologist consist mainly of those with voice issues, swallowing issues, trach and vent patients, and stroke victims suffering from aphasia (loss of words).

 Speech pathologists spend a lot of their time working with children, especially those employed in the elementary school setting.
 The vast majority of SLPs are employed by schools and see only children.
 Typically the children who see an SLP are between the ages of 3-12, and mainly elementary school aged, although in some cases infants and older children also need speech therapy.
 Speech therapy can be needed for a range of disorders, including articulation disorder, phonological disorder, apraxia and language disorders.

 How to Become a Speech Pathologist

 The following are the most direct steps to pursuing a career in this exciting field.

 - Earn a bachelor’s degree in speech pathology or something in the biology or liberal arts field.
 Examples of possible majors that will tie in well for a career in speech pathology include: English, Communication, Linguistics, Phonics, Anatomy, Psychology, Human Development, Biology, and Physiology.

 - Earn a master’s degree in speech pathology from an accredited program.
 In this program one must earn 400 clinical experience hours.